Discussing living donation with family and friends

 Asking someone to be a living donor involves careful consideration that may create a variety of emotions.
-But for many people, the shift in thinking from "I need to ask someone to donate an organ" to "I need to inform people about my situation and educate them about organ donation" can have a significant impact on your state of mind and willingness to talk to family members and friends.
+But for many people, the shift in thinking from “I need to ask someone to donate an organ” to “I need to inform people about my situation and educate them about organ donation” can have a significant impact on your state of mind and willingness to talk to family members and friends.
+There are many common concerns.
 Talk to your transplant team about resources they can provide to help you through this process.

 Once you have the motivation to talk to other people, it is important to educate yourself about living donation.
 Having the knowledge about organ donation will give you the confidence to talk about your situation and answer any questions raised by others.
 Read frequently asked questions now >

-These are important questions that deserve careful consideration.
 Talk to your transplant team to be sure you have a complete and accurate understanding of how potential living donors are evaluated and selected.

 You may also benefit from speaking to others who have already gone through surgery.
 Your transplant center may have a list of individuals who are willing to speak to potential donors.